 Impairment exists when the carrying value of an asset exceeds its recoverable amount.
 The recoverable amount requires the use of estimates and assumptions such as long term oil prices, discount rates, operating costs, future capital requirements and operating performance.
-These estimates and assumptions are subject to risk and uncertainty.
+Changes in these factors require judgement when working through the process of identifying any potential indicators of impairment.
 Therefore, there is a possibility that changes in circumstances will impact these projections, which may impact the recoverable amounts of assets.